consult-with-riz/estonian-labour-dispute-case/README.md

 ## Notes

-- The ti.ee website requires JavaScript to render — links are correct but cannot be verified by automated fetching
 - The Labour Dispute Committee application must be submitted in Estonian
 - Tallinn Migration Centre offers free translation for employment disputes